rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CreateGlobalSlaInput.md

 - snapshotSchedule: GlobalSnapshotScheduleInput
   - Snapshot schedule of the SLA Domain.
 - replicationSpecInput: ReplicationSpecInput
   - Replication specification of the SLA Domain.
+Deprecated: use replicationSpecsV2 instead.
 - localRetentionLimit: SlaDurationInput
   - Retention limit for snapshots on the local Rubrik system.
 If none, they will remain as long as SLA requires.
 - firstFullBackupWindows: list of BackupWindowInputs